-- Notably, the game's theology is quite ambigious.
-The Church of Andraste doesn't have any more genuine evidence for the existence of their deity than the religions of Real Life, leaving room for religious faith rather than any sort of certainity.
-The Old Gods are definately real, but their true nature is unknown, and it's unclear whether they really deserve the title of gods or not.
+- Notably, the game's theology is quite ambiguous.
+The Church of Andraste doesn't have any more genuine evidence for the existence of their deity than the religions of Real Life, leaving room for religious faith rather than any sort of certainty.
+The Old Gods are definitely real, but their true nature is unknown, and it's unclear whether they really deserve the title of gods or not.
 The same goes for the Dalish pantheon that may or may not somehow relate to the Old Gods, which seem to parallel the Dalish Forgotten Ones.

 - Shin Megami Tensei: Like Discworld and American Gods, all supernatural beings seem to exist on and draw power from the principals of Clap Your Hands If You Believe and Gods Need Prayer Badly.
 That said, most if not all can be taken down with a good old-fashioned ass-beating, though the belief of their followers can still bring them back.
 Certain evidence likewise implies that YHVH and Lucifer are the paragons of Law and Chaos insofar as they don't need worship explicitly to exist - neither can truly die as long as there are people who yearn for salvation or freedom.